To outline the WSSB policy and procedures during inclement weather events or other natural disasters.

 - If the Superintendent or their designee determines that WSSB is closed due to severe inclement weather or other natural disaster, non-essential personnel will be released with no loss of pay during the school closure.

 - Designated essential personnel are only those employees necessary to protect resident students and to maintain operations at the physical facilities.
-Designated employees include appointed maintenance, custodial, grounds, health center, and residential services.
+Designated employees include appointed maintenance, custodial, buildings and grounds, health center, food services, and residential services.
 These employees are considered essential to the operation of the school and will be notified in advance that they are expected to come to work in the event of a general closing.

 - Essential personnel who work their normal hours during an inclement weather emergency will not receive additional compensation.
 Any hours worked outside their normal schedule will be compensated in accordance with applicable merit system rules and/or collective bargaining agreements.